alex-glv/blog/content/fixed/about.md

 That said, I love reflecting.

 My email address is gulyayev.alex at gmail.com.
-Write to me to tell me about the things you hate and love, or the projects you are working on.
+Write me about the things you hate and love, or the projects you are working on.